-Peach Street Stunner
+Peach Street Kitchen & Baths

-When we first started on this 120-year old house, it had been updated at one time, but that time has passed.
+When we first started on this 120-year-old house, it had been updated at one time, but that time has passed.
 The new owner wanted to bring some modern touches to the home, while maintaining the historic feel.

 We started in the guest bath.
 The shower was dark and dated, separated from the room with a glass block wall.
 The glass blocks let lots of light through, but did nothing for the character of the room.